 Mmmmmm it can’t get better than eggs and mushrooms!
 I do make one change to this recipe, however.
 I fry the eggs and then place them in the portobello instead of cooking them in the oven.
 The couple of times I tried cooking the raw eggs in the mushrooms, I could not get the timing right.
 Either the portobellos were overcooked, or the eggs were rubbery.

 Here is the recipe for these Portobello Baked Eggs.

 Quiche is a definite go to vegetarian dish in my kitchen.
 Not only is it easy, but you can use pretty much any vegetable you have in the fridge.
 This recipe has gruyere cheese and some super yummy spices.

-4. Vegetarian Biscuits and Gravy
+4. Vegetarian Sausage Biscuits and Gravy

 You cannot even tell a difference between this recipe and meat-y biscuits and gravy.
 Seriously, do a taste test – if anything you’ll end up liking this one better!
 With only 3 simple ingredients, this vegetarian dish is the perfect way to treat yourself to a yummy (somewhat unhealthy) breakfast, without much work.

-5. Loaded Avocado Toast
+5. Spicy Avocado Egg Toast